vvan0228/TMHG/README.md

 ## Requirements

-The model is implemented using PyTorch[cite: 17].
+The model is implemented using PyTorch.
 The versions of the main packages:

 + python >= 3.8
 + torch >= 1.9.0